 The NFTC, organized in 1914, is an association of U.S. business enterprises engaged in all aspects of international trade and investment.
 Our membership covers the full spectrum of industrial, commercial, financial, and service activities.
-Our members value the work of the OECD and the Inclusive Framework in establishing and maintaining international tax norms that provide certainty to enterprises conducting cross-border operations.
+We value work that focuses on establishing and maintaining international tax and transfer pricing norms that provide certainty to enterprises conducting cross-border operations.